 An Institutional Review Board (IRB) is a committee of professionals from the medical and health care communities charged with the mission of protecting the rights and wellbeing of human subjects involved in research projects.
 IRBs have the authority to approve, require modification to or disapprove all research activities covered by the HHS and FDA Protection of Human Subjects Regulations.
-It is the job of an IRB to make sure that any proposed research project involving human participants be conducted safely and ethically.
+It is the job of an IRB to make sure that any proposed research project that involve human participants be conducted safely and ethically.

 Who authorizes an IRB?

-What constitutes an ‘assurance of compliance’?
+What is an ‘Assurance of Compliance’?

 Institutions engaged in non-exempt human subjects research conducted or supported by the HHS must issue a Federalwide Assurance (FWA) of compliance, in which the institution commits to HHS that it will comply with the requirements set for in 45 CFR part 46, which is the HHS Code of Federal Regulations on the Protection of Human Subjects.
-On behalf of the HHS, the Office on Human Research Protections (OHRP) approves the terms of these written institutional assurances, which constitute binding commitments.
+On behalf of the HHS, the Office for Human Research Protections (OHRP) approves the terms of these written institutional assurances, which constitute binding commitments.

 The HHS regulations (45 CFR 46) apply to all research involving human subjects conducted or supported by HHS.
 The FDA regulations (21 CFR 50 and 56) apply to all research involving products regulated by the FDA, including research and marketing permits for drugs, biological products, and medical devices for human use, regardless of federal funds.
 When research involves products regulated by the FDA that are funded by HHS, both HHS and FDA regulations apply.
 While the FDA did not adopt the “Common Rule” Federal Policy that all other federal agencies adopted (including HHS) it did adopt many of its provisions.
-For the specific differences in regulations, go to: http://www.hhs.gov/ohrp/archive/irb/irb_chapter2.htm#d7
+For the specific differences in regulations, go to: XXXX

 Does my research need to be reviewed by an IRB?